johannesholmberg/archive.holmberg.io/reading/_posts/2012-11-11-be-here-now.md

 author: Ram Dass
 publisher: HarperCollins e-books
 book-url: http://www.amazon.com/Here-Now-Enhanced-Ram-Dass-ebook/dp/B005R9HK8O/ref=tmm_kin_swatch_0?_encoding=UTF8&sr=&qid=
-description: '“Don’t think about the past.
-Just be here now.”'
-highlight: 2
+has_intro: true
+has_cover: true
 ---
+{% include book-cover.html %}

-<p class="intro" markdown="1">**When I read** [Steve Jobs](/reading/steve-jobs), I found out there were two books that Steve especially liked and had come back to several times over the course of his life.
+**When I read** [Steve Jobs](/reading/steve-jobs), I found out there were two books that Steve especially liked and had come back to several times over the course of his life.
 One was [Autobiography of a Yogi](/reading/autobiography-of-a-yogi).
 The other one was Be Here Now.
-That tickled my interest since I hadn't had much experience of this type of writing previously.</p>
+That tickled my interest since I hadn't had much experience of this type of writing previously.

 There are a lot of insightful proverbs in this book.